 Oncology Co-Payment Benefit: Up to R50 000 per policy per annum

 The co-payment or deductible that your medical aid charges you for certain in-hospital procedures.
 This co-payment is NOT related to the scheme tariff and service provider charge shortfall or designated service provider none arrangements, OR

 For claims where the medical aid will only pay a percentage for the approved treatment and the policyholder needs to pay the remaining percentage of the account.

 All costs to be within the annual scheme oncology limit.

 Accidental Death Cover:Accidents happen!
 Unfortunately, some severe accidents may even result in death.
 The situation is made worse if that person was the main breadwinner.
 Costs can run into the thousands and often funds are tied up to an estate.
 This benefit will provide an amount of R7 500 in the event of death of the insured and / or spouse, and R3 750 in the event of the death of a dependant, caused by violent, accidental, external, or visible means.

-To find out more information about TRA’s Gap Cover product options, contact your intermediary (who could give you advice on which Gap Cover product option to choose) or go to our website here.
+To find out more information about TRA’s Gap Cover product options, contact your intermediary (who could give you advice on which Gap Cover product option to choose) or go to our Medical Gap Cover page here.